Research Back To Research Themes

 - Focusing on research uptake throughout the program.
 Final reviews will leverage existing platforms and networks in innovative ways to communicate results, spark conversation about the role of evidence-based humanitarian research, and influence policy and practice.

-This program is a DFID-funded partnership between Oxfam GB and the Feinstein International Center (FIC) at Tufts University.
+This program is a DFID-funded partnership between Oxfam and the Feinstein International Center (FIC) at Tufts University.
 Oxfam and FIC are highly-recognized and respected names in the humanitarian sector and bring a range of complementary skills, experience, and capacity to support the objectives of the program.
 In addition to the Oxfam-FIC team, our Program Management Board will consult researchers, practitioners, and policymakers who engage in the humanitarian sector in a wide range of roles and can bring diverse perspectives to the conversation.